starchildluke/centiskorch/src/content/blog/how-i-caught-lunala-moon-ball.md

 Ever since Game Freak made it easier to catch Pokémon in pretty much any Poké Ball, I've tried to match the ball's colours/themes with the Pokémon itself.
 This comes in handy when the Pokémon is red/orange/yellow, already in my Pokédex, and I have Repeat Balls.
 But for legendaries (outside of Tera Raids where the catch rate is 100% on all balls), it's a little trickier.

+My latest attempt was at catching Lunala in a Moon Ball (because aesthetic).
+If you're wondering where Lunala is located in Pokémon Violet, it's on the west coast of Paldea, north of Porto Marinada at the edge of a cliff ([this YouTube video by astephen68 should help you find the precise location](https://www.youtube.com/watch?v=K5hFqMuk1Xk)).
+You'll need to complete 10 BBQ's before talking to Snacksworth and he will tell you a story of how he saw Lunala when he was younger.

-My latest attempt was at catching Lunala in a Moon Ball.
-A purple ball would have worked just fine but the only purple Poké Ball is a Master Ball which would have felt like a waste when I didn't _need_ to use it.
-So the next best option was a Moon Ball.
-I quickly looked up the odds of catching it in a Moon Ball while in the red and asleep and found that there was about a 6–7% chance per throw.
-Not great but not the worst.
-My problem? **I only had three of them.**
+After I'd done all that, I quickly looked up the odds of catching it in a Moon Ball while in the red and asleep and found that there was about a 6–7% chance per throw.
+Lunala's regular catch rate is 3 (or 1.567% with a Poké Ball at full health) so better but not great.
+My problem? **I only had three Moon Balls.**

 I already had Pokémon ready to bring it into the red and put it to sleep: